gech71/leaseFlow/README.md

-# LeaseFlow: Building Management Solution
+# nibrental: Building Management Solution

-LeaseFlow is a comprehensive, modern web application designed to streamline property management.
+nibrental is a comprehensive, modern web application designed to streamline property management.
 Built with Next.js, it provides a robust platform for managing buildings, spaces, tenants, and the entire billing lifecycle.

 This document provides an overview of the project setup, key features, and a detailed guide to the NIB Bank Mini App payment integration.